anirudhajohare19/BankMarketing_MLModel/README.md

 | XGBoost             | ~90%+   | Best      | Best   | Best    |

-**🔹 Insights:**\
+** Insights:**\
-✅ Random Forest performed better in terms of recall and AUC-ROC.\
+ Random Forest performed better in terms of recall and AUC-ROC.\
-✅ The marketing campaign success rate is influenced by previous interactions and customer demographics.
+ The marketing campaign success rate is influenced by previous interactions and customer demographics.

 ---

-## 💡 Key Learnings
+##  Key Learnings

-✅ Importance of feature engineering in improving model accuracy.\
+ Importance of feature engineering in improving model accuracy.\
-✅ How to evaluate models using AUC-ROC & precision-recall metrics.\
+ How to evaluate models using AUC-ROC & precision-recall metrics.\
-✅ How marketing campaign strategies impact customer decisions.
+ How marketing campaign strategies impact customer decisions.

 ---

-## 📌 Author
+##  Author

 **Anirudha Johare**
-Data Science & Analytics Enthusiast
 📫 [LinkedIn Profile](https://www.linkedin.com/in/anirudhajohare19/)